planetaska/mox-astro/README.md

 ```
 3. Open `mox-astro.inform/story.ni` in the Inform 7 IDE
 4. Click "Go!" to compile and test the game
-5. (Optional) If you wish to run the story in a browser with text color, after releasing the story in Inform 7, add these style to the interpreter CSS file:
+5. (Optional) If you release the story again in Inform 7 and want to run it in a browser with custom text colors, add the following styles to the interpreter’s CSS file:
 ```
 # Add to mox-astro.materials/Release/interpreter/glkote.css
 .Style_user1 {